mati1yas/project_phase_tasks/todoapp/README.md

 A simple to-do app that allows users to create tasks with titles, descriptions, and due dates.
 Users can also view task details and access a list of tasks.
 The app was developed using Test-Driven Development (TDD) and follows the Clean Architecture.

-## Features

-- Create tasks with specific titles, descriptions, and due dates.
-- View details of individual tasks.
-- Access a list of all tasks.

 ## Table of Contents